Home | Nashoba Technologies LLC

 Layered Control Framework

-NICS is being developed as a layered control system positioned above the battery management system and below the operating system.
-This architecture allows NICS to remain platform-agnostic while supporting deterministic system behavior across different device classes, battery systems, and mission requirements.
+NICS is being developed as a layered control system positioned above the BMS and below the OS for platform-agnostic behavior.

 NICS Architecture

 NICS is structured as a reusable control architecture that separates telemetry intake, system health interpretation, and device-specific policy actions.
-This makes it easier to integrate across multiple hardware platforms without rewriting the core control engine for each system.
+This supports integration across multiple hardware platforms without rewriting the core control engine for each system.

 Layer 1